Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/MQTT/ProcessDataNotation.md

 !!!
 Note
-    Using Home Assistant discovery topic with JSON notation is published even it's not selected with this parameter.
+    Using Home Assistant discovery, topic with JSON notation is published even it's not selected with this parameter.